arunpersaud/TagOrganizer/README.md

 Both will create a button that will show up where the other selected tags show up.
 They will have labels like "< 2025-01-01".
 To remove the time constraint, click on the button.

+### Selecting an area on the mapView

+Zoom the map to the area you want to use and hit the 'Select area' button.
+The contraint can be lifted by clicking on the button that is created in the tag bar.

+### Deleting items

+The menu (or ctrl+d) provides a way to remove items from the database and/or the filesystem.

+If not items are selected (blue frames), the current item (red frame) will be used.

+Before deletion, a popup window will show smaller thumbnails of all items.
+Hovering over those thumbnails will show the filename.
+In this dialog the user can select if the files should also be deleted or if the item only should be removed from the database.

 ### Profiles